n1lsB/Vertretungen/README.md

 ## Installation

-This application is available in the Google Play Store.
+This application is available on the Google Play Store.
 You can download it by searching for "Vertretungen am Burgau" or by clicking [here](https://play.google.com/store/apps/details?id=de.nils_beyer.android.testapplication).

 Currently, the app requires Android 4.2 or higher.

-In order to access the substitution system, you have to be able to login to the substitution system.
+In order to access the substitution system, you have to login to the substitution system.
 Use the credentials you also use for checking the substitution table on the website.

 ## Features

-- Display substitutions ordered by classes
+- Display substitutions ordered by classes.
-- Mark classes/courses
+- Mark classes/courses.
-- Login to the student and/or the teachers substitution system
+- Login to the student and/or the teacher substitution system.
 - Offline approach: The downloaded information are stored locally.
-You can simple open the app without internet connection in order to see the substitutions.
+You can open the app without an internet connection.
-- Offers one Android widget.
+- By using an Android Widget, you can see important information on your homescreen.
+- Display upcoming events at the Burgau-Gymnasium Düren.

 ## Libraries